-Gilroy Prep, with its unwavering determination, has swiftly bounced back from the nationwide academic setback caused by the pandemic.
-In 2023, our ELA scores resumed their upward trajectory, with 70.5% of students achieving proficiency or above, a significant leap from 67% in 2022.
-Our students from low socioeconomic backgrounds faced tough COVID challenges, but are showing remarkable staying power in ELA (remaining at 54%), as seen in the chart below.
-Math has posed more challenges, with the percentage of students reaching proficiency or above dropping to 51.9% from 55.5%, and a similar trend seen for students from low socioeconomic backgrounds, who dropped from 38% to 31% in Math (as seen below).
-Although we still have a ways to go to reach pre-pandemic achievement levels and excel in all academic areas, we are outperforming similar surrounding schools, as also evidenced in the charts.
+Hollister Prep, with its unwavering determination, has swiftly bounced back from the nationwide academic setback caused by the pandemic.
+In 2023, our ELA scores resumed their upward trajectory, with 69.2% of students achieving proficiency or above, a significant leap from

+66.3% in 2022.
+Our students from low socioeconomic backgrounds faced tough COVID challenges but they showed remarkable growth in both ELA (from 61% to 64%) and Math (from 45% to 47%) as you can see below.
+Math for all students has posed more challenges, with the total percentage of students reaching proficiency or above dropping to 50.2% from 54.4%.
+Although we still have a way to go to reach pre-pandemic achievement levels, we are outperforming similar surrounding schools by two to three times for low socioeconomic students, as evidenced in the charts below.

-SBAC ELA Socioeconomically Disadvantaged Gilroy Prep and Closest Four Neigborhood Schools 2019, 2022 and 2023
+SBAC ELA Socioeconomically Disadvantaged Hollister Prep and Closest Four Neigborhood Schools 2019, 2022 and 2023

-SBAC Math Socioeconomically Disadvantaged Gilroy Prep and Closest Four Neigborhood Schools 2019, 2022 and 2023
+SBAC Math Socioeconomically Disadvantaged Hollister Prep and Closest Four Neigborhood Schools 2019, 2022 and 2023

-During 2023-24, Gilroy Prep focused on accelerating math achievement by fully implementing a more rigorous curriculum, Illustrative Math, and increasing intervention time in math for all students.
+During 2023-24, Hollister Prep focused on accelerating math achievement by fully implementing a more rigorous curriculum, Illustrative Math, and increasing intervention time in math for all students.

 Another major impact of the pandemic was the difficulty of documenting students' socioeconomic status.
-Between 2019 and 2023, the school's percentage of socioeconomically disadvantaged students dropped artificially from 49.8% to 43.6%.
-During 2023-24, the percentage was documented to be 53.9%.
+The school's percentage of socioeconomically disadvantaged students dropped artificially from 54.6% to 52.3% between 2019 and 2023.
+During 2023-24, the percentage was documented to be 62.9%.

 Below is a screenshot of our California School Dashboard for the 2022-23 School Year.
 Chronic Absenteeism (Red Indicator), suspension rates (Orange Indicator), and English Learner Progress (Red Indicator) were challenges during 2023.
-Gilroy Prep addressed these individually.
-By hiring a full-time staff person devoted to supporting and re-engaging chronically absent students, Gilroy Prep expects to see the chronic absenteeism rate drop from 23.9% in 2023 to below 12% in 2024.
+Hollister Prep addressed these individually.
+By hiring a full-time staff person devoted to supporting and re-engaging chronically absent students, Hollister Prep expects to see the chronic absenteeism rate drop from 23.9% in 2023 to below 12% in 2024.
 We will also continue to address this with Goal 2, Action 6 of this new LCAP.
 By increasing focus on mental health and interpersonal communications through Valor Circles (Goal 2, Action 3), the suspension rate is also expected to drop.
-English Learner progress has been impacted by a technical difference between how Gilroy Prep defines progress and state measures of progress.
-Gilroy Prep has maintained a higher bar for progress than the state.
-In 2024-25, Gilroy Prep will align its standards with the state to provide a more accurate picture of our students' progress.
-At the same time, through Goal 1, Action 5, Gilroy Prep has chosen to elevate Multilingual Learner success, through which GPS hopes to advance from red to blue status by using a new MLL curriculum, increasing professional developmental focus on MLL strategies, and affirming the maintenance and development of students' home language while improving English proficiency.
+English Learner progress has been impacted by a technical difference between how Hollister Prep defines progress and state measures of progress.
+HPS has maintained a higher bar for progress than the state.
+In 2024-25, HPS will align its standards with the state to provide a more accurate picture of our students' progress.
+At the same time, in Goal 1, Action 5, Hollister Prep has chosen to elevate Multilingual Learner success, through which HPS hopes to advance from red to blue status by using a new MLL curriculum, increasing professional developmental focus on MLL strategies, and affirming the maintenance and development of students' home language while improving English proficiency.